 What can a Becker graduate do with a B.S. in Veterinary Science that they cannot do with an A.S. in Veterinary Technology?

 Those who have earned either an A.S. or B.S. in Veterinary Technology meet the requirements to become certified, registered, or licensed as a veterinary technician, depending upon the state where they reside.
 Students who have completed the A.S. degree also have the opportunity to earn a bachelor’s degree in veterinary science or another academic program.
-The B.S. in Veterinary Science (pre-veterinary medicine, Veterinary Technology, or Laboratory Animal Medicine) concentrations provides students with additional options and flexibility.
+The B.S. in Veterinary Science (pre-veterinary medicine, or Veterinary Technology) concentrations provides students with additional options and flexibility.
 For example, a bachelor’s degree is required for graduate study, and many supervisory positions require a bachelor degree.